silnrsi/pysilfont/docs/scripts.md

 This will remove any keys that match key1 or key2 or begin with start1 or start2

+Note - Special handling for com.schriftgestaltung.Glyphs.originalWidth:
+- Due to a glyphsLib bug, advance width is sometimes moved to this key, so if this key is set for deletion
+  - If advance width is not set in the glif, it is set to com.schriftgestaltung.Glyphs.originalWidth
+  - com.schriftgestaltung.Glyphs.originalWidth is then deleted

 ---
 ####  psfrenameglyphs
 Usage: **`psfrenameglyphs [--mergecomps] [-c CLASSFILE] -i INPUT ifont [ofont]`**